-Thanks for signing up for the November 22 broadcast of NAP’s Member Education Sessions: Moving Philanthropy Beyond Land Acknowledgements, scheduled to air live at 10 am PT / 11 am MT / 1 pm ET.
+Thanks for signing up for the April 20 broadcast of NAP’s Member Education Sessions: Healing the Land, scheduled to air live at 1 pm ET.

 Add this event to your calendar: